abes2345/design-and-engineering-event-api/readme.md

 # Acme Manufacturing

-This project is the manufacturing leg of a supply chain and consists of three elements; An AsyncAPI specification
+This project is the manufacturing leg of a supply chain and consists of three elements;
+- An AsyncAPI specification
+- A Spring Cloud Stream project
+- A Data Generator

 ## Table of Contents